 And then the parade started.
 Those currently serving marched first, led by an army band strong in stride and precise in movement.
 We respectfully clapped and I rolled out shots between troops.
 But as the March moved forward and the line continued, there was a subtle shift in mood.
 Eventually, age and experience slowed the march to a sombre pace.
 Lined faces told a bigger story and I took shot after shot.
 Inevitably, I cried for these people whose expressions were shadowed with memories of war and loss.

-I put down the camera to wipe my eyes, sunglasses on and feeling quite frankly a little ridiculous.
-As a line of elderly gents walked past, the teary surge was unstoppable.
+I put down the camera to wipe my eyes under my sunglasses.
+As the continued line of elderly gents walked past, the teary surge was unstoppable.
 I caught the eye of one serviceman; he marched past, closing his eyes as his bottom lip trembled.
-It was incredibly moving and I was reminded again of how simply ‘turning up’ can make a helluva difference and I was so very glad we did.
+It was incredibly moving and I was reminded again of how simply ‘turning up’ can make a helluva difference.
+I was so very glad we did.

 My love of photography is something I’ve shared in the past through my little self-indulgent blog Sunday Girl in Newie.
 I wrote Sunday Girl posts when I felt like it, when I had something to say, but those moments became fewer and further between; many drafted posts never saw the light of day because I didn’t feel I had the right images to visually articulate the story.
 Eventually I realised that whilst I created Sunday Girl for the joy of writing, it had become as much an excuse to take photos as anything else.

 So here I am.
 Still sharing stories but through images as well as writing.
 Which brings me to this shot.
 Taken of my daughter at the end of a day at the beach.

 This photo of my daughter won the Newcastle Herald Summer Photo Competition.
 I was surprised but at the same time, it was validation of the direction I was heading in my photography.
 This image earned me a new camera, lens kit and backpack (which I’ve since put to good use).